Indian culture and tradition

 The Tsimshians lived in rectangular cedar-plank houses with bark roofs.
 Usually these houses were large (up to 100 feet long) and

 each one housed several familes from the same clan (as many as 50 people.)

-Here are some pictures of Native American plank houses like
+Here are some pictures of a Native American plank house like

 the ones Tsimshian Indians used.
 Today, old-fashioned buildings like these are still made from cedar wood, but they are only used for ceremonial